Low-Rank Approximation and Completion of Positive Tensors: Randomized Algorithm for Decompositions and Approximations

 and the best approximate hierarchical decomposition

 is defined to be the minimizer of the empirical loss function

 subject to the constraint set

-We justify this choice in the next section by first showing an equivalence to the usual squared loss function.
+We justify this choice by first showing an equivalence to the usual squared loss function.
 Our second justification is it enables polynomial-time computation for specific approximation problems for positive tensors that are NP-hard in the case of a general (i.e., not necessarily positive) tensor, and this is shown by rewriting (\ref{eqn:nonconvex}) as a convex optimization problem with a polynomial in $\rho$ and $n$ number of constraints.